AmandaOliver/React16-examples/README.md

 ![Class State and methods vs Redux actions and reducers](https://github.com/AmandaOliver/Redux-vs-contextAPI/blob/master/images/image1.png)

-#### We render the consumer with only a 'render-prop' component, so mapStatetoProps disappears
+#### We render the consumer with only a 'render-prop' component, so mapStateToProps disappears

 Files involved: